signifly/laravel-pagination-middleware/README.md

 # A pagination middleware for your Laravel app

-The `signifly/laravel-pagination-middleware` package allows you to easily configure pagination min and max values in your Laravel app.
+The `signifly/laravel-pagination-middleware` package allows you to easily configure pagination default and max values in your Laravel app.

 ## Installation